ashdavies/talks/2024/07/testing-in-practice/testing-in-practice.md

 ^ Just didn't have the time

-^ Prioritised other topics
+^ Under pressure to meet deadlines

+^ Not prioritised

 ---

-> Can we skip the unit tests, just for this feature?
+> "Can we skip the unit tests, just for this feature?"

--- PM
+> -- PM

-^ Or maybe by requets
+^ Maybe by request

 ^ Shortcuts taken

 ---

+Developer: "I'll get back to it later..."

+Narrator: "They never got back to it."

+^ I'll get back to it later...

+^ Situation changed

+---

 [.footer: youtu.be/8QvXErxv9qw]

-> Tests Saved My Ass
+> "Tests Saved My Ass"

--- Ben Kadel
+> -- Ben Kadel

 ^ Automated tests are an investment

+^ May or may not save your ass

 ---

-> Our KPI is 100% Code Coverage
+> "Our OKR is 100% Code Coverage"

--- Former CTO
+> -- Former CTO

+^ Not useful if not respected

+^ Need to be used properly

 ---